nathanpasca/QA-Chatbot/README.md

 # NLP Question-Answering Chatbot
 A Python-based question-answering (QA) chatbot leveraging the `distilbert-base-cased-distilled-squad` model from Hugging Face's Transformers library.
-This project was developed as part of a Natural Language Processing course assignment to demonstrate natural language processing (NLP) techniques for answering questions based on a given context.
+This project was developed as part of a Natural Language Processing course quiz to demonstrate natural language processing (NLP) techniques for answering questions based on a given context.

 ## Prerequisites
 Before running this system, make sure you have: